Underarm Treatments

 Laser therapy may also decrease hair growth and subsequently reduce the need to shave.

 Although dark underarms are usually harmless, they’re worth getting checked out by a dermatologist — especially if you think you might have a condition like diabetes or an underactive thyroid gland.
 Treating the condition that caused it will usually make the dark skin fade.
-If you suddenly see dark patches under your arms and on other areas of your skin, see your dermatologist or primary care doctor right away.
-This could be a sign of more serious condition, like cancer.
-You can book an appointment with a dermatologist in your area using our

 Book Your Free Consultation Now